 What’s a birthday party without some cake?
 However, children can become unmanageable if they over-indulge in sweets so make sure to provide healthy snacks, too (we guarantee you, it will make you immensely popular amongst the other parents).

-Depending on how long the party is, you can also serve hot dogs, chicken nuggets, pizza, and sandwiches – they’re relatively easy to make and serve, and are a total hit with the little ones.
+Depending on how long the party is, you can also serve hot dogs, chicken nuggets, pizza, and sandwiches – they’re relatively easy to make and serve, and are a total hit with the little ones (you can find lots more ideas for party food on our blog here).

 It’s also a good idea to have a cake that’s big enough for at least half the children to have seconds.
 Most will be too shy to ask for more but it’s always better to be safe than sorry.